 The Constituency will ensure that the views of Internet Service Providers and Connectivity Providers contribute toward fulfilling the aims and goals of ICANN.
 The Constituency contributes its specific and unique expertise not only in the Non-Contracted Parties House but through active participation in many Supporting Organizations, Advisory Committees, and Working Groups within ICANN’s diverse structure.

-The ISPCP will actively participate in the Commercial Stakeholders Group to ensure that policy development within ICANN guarantees and enhances the operational stability of the Internet As a member of the CSG, the Constituency will also safeguard the interests and concerns of the ISP and connectivity industry.
-The Constituency will fulfill its roles and responsibilities while adhering to the relevant ICANN and GNSO Operating Procedures.
+The ISPCP will actively participate in the Commercial Stakeholders Group to ensure that policy development within ICANN guarantees and enhances the operational stability of the Internet and the needs and interests of ISP and connectivity providers.
+As a member of the CSG, the Constituency will also safeguard the interests and concerns of the ISP and connectivity industry.
+The Constituency will fulfill its roles and responsibilities while adhering to the relevant ICANN bylaws and GNSO Operating Procedures.

 Structure